DomResc/docker-backup-tools/README.md

 ## Troubleshooting

 **Error: Current user cannot execute Docker commands**

 - Ensure your user is in the docker group: `sudo usermod -aG docker $USER`
 - Log out and back in for the group change to take effect

 **Error: Insufficient disk space for backup/restore**

 - Free up disk space on your backup destination
 - Use a different backup location with more free space
 - For backups, consider using higher compression levels
+- Run the cleanup script to free up Docker resources: `./docker_cleanup.sh -a`

 **Error: Unable to create directory**

 - Check permissions on the parent directory
 - Run manually with `sudo mkdir -p /backup/docker && sudo chown $USER:$USER /backup/docker`

 **Error: Integrity verification failed**

 - The backup file may be corrupted
 - Try an earlier backup if available
 - Check disk space and permissions

 **Error: Unable to restart container**

 - The container might need manual intervention
 - Try restarting it with `docker start <container_name>`
 - Check logs with `docker logs <container_name>`

 **Error: Temporary volume creation failed**

 - Check Docker volume driver status
 - Ensure Docker has sufficient resources